cran/ddsPLS/README.md

   devtools::install_github("hlorenzo/ddsPLS", build_vignettes = TRUE)
   ```

-Once that package is installed, you can access the `vignette("start_ddsPLS")` using that command.
+Once that package is installed, you can access the vignette using that command.

   ```r
   vignette("ddsPLS")
   ```

-## The application

-It is also possible to use the developped applet using
+It is also possible to start a built in applet using

   ```r
   ddsPLS_App()